Hill Potteries, Burslem

 1863 Thomas Ford

-1864 1867 Earthenware and Porcelain Company under the management of Richard Daniel (once a noted china manufacturer at Stoke, Hanley & Burslem) it was carried on under the style of the Hill Pottery Company Ltd., late S. Alcock & Co.
+1864 1867 Earthenware and Porcelain Company the business was carried on under the style of the Hill Pottery Company Ltd., late S. Alcock & Co.

 In 1867 the Hill Pottery Co was put into liquidation and the property once again came into the hands of Thomas Ford.